Gaetano and Pietro Sgarabotto: Quotes

 Liuteria Parmense - In Parma, the 20th century tradition (of violin making) commenced with Gaetano Sgarabotto, who served his apprenticeship in the workshop of the Bisiachs, and can therefore be traced back to a Milanese origin.

 As is known, after the death of the last great Cremonese Masters after the middle of the 18th century, only the Cerutis remained in Cremona to prevent that memorable tradition from dying out completely.
 It was the Antoniazzis who undertook the task of transferring the scant knowledge saved from oblivion from Cremona to Milan.

 However the most important event for the renaissance of violin-making in Lombardy was certainly the meeting between Riccardo Antoniazzi and Leandro Bisiach; the latter, thanks to his talent, his taste and his business ability succeeded in founding, at the end of the 19th century, a workshop which soon gained international fame.
-Bisiach was an outstanding figure in the commerce of antique violins but above all had the merit of raising a generation of great luthiers, among whom for example Sderci, Borghi, Ornati and Garimberti come to mind.
+Bisiach was an outstanding figure in the commerce of antique violins but above all had the merit of raising a generation of luthiers, among whom for example Sderci, Borghi, Ornati and Garimberti come to mind.

 Gaetano Sgarabotto, another of Leandro Bisiach's pupils was born in 1878 in Vicenza; while still very young he had demonstrated a talent for violin-making.
 After his experience in Milan, Gaetano moved to Parma in 1926 and two years later was given the task of directing the School of Violin-Making which had been annexed to the Parma Conservatory.

 The school concluded its experience after nine years, in 1937, but in the meantime had distinguished itself for the quality of its teaching.
 The proof of this is that luthiers such as Sesto Rocchi, Raffaele Vaccari and of course Gaetano's son Pietro were among its pupils.
 Gaetano was a most prolific and eclectic maker, and created instruments drawing inspiration from many different authors.
 Among this great variety of styles, his preferences were for the Amatis' models and Guadagnini forms.
 After the closure of the school Gaetano lived in Parma for long periods, from 1942 to 1948 and again from 1957 until his death in 1959.

 His son Pietro, who was also a musician, lived and worked at length in Parma before being called to teach in the school of Cremona.
 For almost half a century, this experience of the first public School of violin-making seemed to have died out forever.